- This event has passed.

 Courses have been planned slightly shorter than normal to allow for the climb.
 Thank you for supporting our event.
 We hope you enjoy your run.

-Cafe
+Cafe / Shop

 Prize Giving

-This will be in the An Carn Centre as close to 3pm as possible
+This will be in the An Carn Centre as close to 3pm as possible.

 No dogs are allowed in the competition area.